riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## App Transitions

-In our last workshop [2.
+In our last workshop, [2.
 Getting All Set Up](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%202/Workshop%202.md), we built a simple one view app.
 All it did was give a personalized greeting when you put your name in a text field and pressed a button.
 You can take those concepts and build a much more complex UI, but you would still be stuck on the same screen.

 How do we move between screens (in-app transitions) within our app? **Segues**.